AMWA-TV/is-11/docs/Overview.md

 ### Input

-A media producing unit which may be associated with one or multiple IS-04 Senders.
+An Input is a unit consuming media data for providing it to Sender(s).
+Input may present metadata about media consuming capabilities to its upstream counterpart.
 Input is a resource and based on [Resource Core JSON Schema][Resource-Core-Schema].

 ### Output

-A media consuming unit which may be associated with one or multiple IS-04 Receivers.
+An Output is a unit producing media data provided by Receiver(s).
+Output may consume metadata about the media consuming capabilities from its downstream counterpart.
 Output is a resource and based on [Resource Core JSON Schema][Resource-Core-Schema].

 ### Media Profile